pox/EndTheFUD/README.md

   * [Bitcoin is Not Backed by Nothing](https://nakamotoinstitute.org/mempool/bitcoin-is-not-backed-by-nothing/)
 * "Bitcoin is mined/controlled by China"
   * [BetterHash: Decentralizing Bitcoin Mining With New Hashing Protocols](https://medium.com/hackernoon/betterhash-decentralizing-bitcoin-mining-with-new-hashing-protocols-291de178e3e0)
+* "Governments will create their own crypto coin and force it on people"

 ## Tech